ARE BABY WIPES ANTIBACTERIAL?

 ARE BABY WIPES DISINFECTANT?

-So, are baby wipes good for cleaning and sanitizing?
+So, do baby wipes disinfect?
 The answer is no. As ingredients like alcohol and sodium hypochlorite are prime ingredients in disinfectant wipes, and baby wipes contain no sodium hypochlorite and little to no alcohol, they don’t meet the criteria of a disinfectant.
 For example, to be considered sanitizing, a product must be composed of 60%, or more, of alcohol.
 If baby wipes contained this much alcohol they’d be way too harsh and burn a baby's skin, especially considering the number of diaper changes.

 ARE BABY WIPES HYPOALLERGENIC?